All full cases have 5 components

 “Why did you wait 3 hours to send the next-steps email?”

-Data/Written cases: In each session we pick a sector/functional theme for a candidate.
-For each theme we select a McKinsey or BCG article and teach clients how to read exhibits and develop hypotheses to move from one exhibit to the next.
-From the mid-point of the training this becomes a continuous drill which candidates are taken through, exposing them to over 100 different exhibits.
+Data/Written cases: We sometimes pick a sector/functional theme for a candidate.
+For each theme, we select a McKinsey or BCG article and teach clients how to read exhibits and develop hypotheses to move from one exhibit to the next.
+From the mid-point of the training in TCO I this becomes a continuous drill which candidates are taken through, exposing them to over 100 different exhibits.

 Example: You are given an exhibit with two bars: profits in 2009 and 2011.
 Profits are $1.2B and $1.2B respectively.
 Advise this Telco CEO on his strategy?